Free Shipping on all orders over $150

 Has any of this happened to you recently making you question your sanity?

-I know it’s happened to me a lot over the last few years and it’s not pleasant.
+I know it’s happened to me a lot over the last few years and it’s not fun!

 It even prompted a text to my ex to say I thought I was going crazy.

-In hindsight, some instances can almost seem amusing and humour is always important on this journey.
+In hindsight, some instances can almost seem amusing and vitamin H aka humour is always important on this rollercoaster.
 However, it’s a serious issue because many of us can’t fathom what’s happening and we do think we’re going crazy or perhaps succumbing to dementia.
 It’s also a time that can cause relationship break downs with family, friends and significant others and – worse – suicide.

-But.
-Listen up.
+But, listen up.
 Before you take yourself off to the loony-bin we’re here to tell you YOU ARE NOT GOING CRAZY.
-This is your brain in menopause.
+This is some ways menopause affects your amazing brain.

 Estrogen